coostdocs/codoc/content/en/co/net/http.md

 - Start the HTTP server, this method will not block the current thread.
 - The parameter ip is the server ip, which can be an IPv4 or IPv6 address, and the parameter port is the server port.
 - The parameter **key** is path of a **PEM** file which stores the SSL private key, and the parameter **ca** is path of a PEM file which stores the SSL certificate.
 If key or ca is NULL or empty string, SSL will be disabled.
+- Starting from v3.0, the server no longer depends on the `http::Server` object after startup.